 Sanctions will be determined based on the level of severity of the violation, repeated offenses, or intent.
-Reports, along with supporting documentation, would be submitted to the Office of Student Conduct via email sheltonde@gram.edu or turnert@gram.edu.
+Reports, along with supporting documentation, would be submitted to the Office of Student Conduct via email at turnert@gram.edu.

 • This does not apply to how faculty operate their classes.
 Of course, suspension is never the goal.
 However, the intention or impact would be based on non-compliance.